houshengbo/demo-knative-operators/knative-serving-operator/basic-functionalities/README.md

 ## Install Serving Operator

-You can choose to install Serving Operator either from the latest released or from the source code.
+You can choose to install Serving Operator either from the latest released.

 ### Install current release